 Museum of the Bible’s acquisition policy, adopted in 2016, can be viewed here.
-Collections staff has undertaken a comprehensive review of all purchases and donations made prior to 2016 to determine whether each object meets the standards of this policy, whether some mediation is needed (such as listing on the Association of Art Museum Directors Object Registry (https://aamd.org/object-registry/new-acquisitions-of-archaeological-material-and-works-of-ancient-art/802) or contacting the possible country of origin), or whether the item requires further research before being displayed or published.
+Collections staff has undertaken a comprehensive review of all purchases and donations made prior to 2016 to determine whether each object meets the standards of this policy, whether some mediation is needed (such as listing on the Association of Art Museum Directors Object Registry (New Acquisitions of Archaeological Material and Works of Ancient Art) or contacting the possible country of origin), or whether the item requires further research before being displayed or published.
 This research includes items in the MOTB collection as well as items loaned from other museums, collections, and educational institutions.
 The sources of information for our research include:

 Frequently, it is impossible to document an object’s complete provenance, especially for common or generic items like household objects and bound volumes, and there are many reasons why we may not be able to account for every episode of an object’s history.
 Requests for anonymity, poor record-keeping habits, and the destruction of records (whether intentional or inadvertent) are common challenges.
 Furthermore, some categories of objects, such as rare books and everyday ceremonial objects, have long been bought and sold by reputable dealers and collectors without any expectation of a recorded provenance.
 Despite these obstacles, we seek to provide the fullest information possible about the museum’s objects.